Danny Kelly (journalist): Career

 In the mid-1990s, Kelly hosted Under the Moon, a live late-night television sports chat and entertainment show that often ran for three or more hours.
 In 1997, he founded the 365 Corporation, best known for the UK football website, Football365.

 In 2006, he helped launch Videojugs, a video up/download service that seeks to demonstrate all human knowledge on film.
 He also launched The Times newspaper's first weekly podcast, The Game.
-He currently presents a radio sports show on BBC London and hosted a weekly football podcast with Danny Baker.
+He presented a radio sports show on BBC London and hosted a weekly football podcast with Danny Baker.
 The football podcast ended in December 2007.
 Kelly has appeared in two films: Divorcing Jack and The Football Factory.

 Kelly spent a period of time commencing December 2007 as stand-in presenter for Hawksbee & Jacobs, Evening Kick Off and George Galloway on Talksport radio.
 He joined the station to front Lets kick the ball during Euro 2008 between 19:00 and 22:00 (BST/GMT) every weekday.
 Kelly signed a permanent contract in August 2008 with Talksport to front the same slot during the regular football season.
-Kelly often remarks that he played football in his youth on Hackney Marshes.

 On 8 January 2011, Kelly allegedly referred to Rafael Benitez as a "nonce" live on air during a radio broadcast while criticising the performance of Liverpool.
 Media regulator Ofcom received 130 complaints about the comments.

-After several seasons presenting The Full Time Phone-In on Saturday nights up to 2020, and hosting a Sunday evening show with ex-Crystal Palace owner Simon Jordan, he currently presents a Monday evening show called the PressBox, where he and the football editor of The Sun, Shaun Custis, are joined by a studio guest "to pick apart the stories that have been filling our back pages", and Trans-Europe Express on Sunday nights, a programme featuring European football.
+After several seasons presenting The Full Time Phone-In on Saturday nights up to 2020, and hosting a Sunday evening show with ex-Crystal Palace owner Simon Jordan, he also presented a Monday evening show called the PressBox, where he and the football editor of The Sun, Shaun Custis, are joined by a studio guest "to pick apart the stories that have been filling our back pages".
+He currently hosts Trans-Europe Express on Sunday nights, a programme featuring European football, as well as standing in on various shows across the talkSPORT schedule.

 In 2013, Kelly and Danny Baker were announced as part of BT Sport's football coverage, hosting a Friday evening show.

 Since August 2021, Kelly has presented a Tottenham Hotspur podcast, The View From The Lane, on the sports website The Athletic.

 Personal life

 His long-term partner is the journalist Alex Clark.
 They both relocated to Ireland in 2018, from where Kelly often broadcasts remotely.
 On 9 December 2021, he announced via his Twitter account that they had married.
+On 18 March 2026 he announced to his TalkSport viewers he had been diagnosed with oesophageal cancer and would be taking a period of absence from the show.